nottheswimmer/pytago/README.md

 2. After that is taken care of, I'd like to look at ways to convert normal Python programs into Go.

 What do I mean by this?
-Well, if you're looking at go code and writing it back into Python, you're not going to make a list that [1, "hello", Dog()] (probably).
+Well, if you're looking at go code and writing it back into Python, you're not going to make a list like [1, "hello", Dog()] (probably).
 So to start, I'm going to write this assuming a list in Python means we want a slice in Go with a single type.
 After all of that is working dandy, maybe we can think about what do to if our list isn't so simple (probably involves wrapping each value in a struct).